Pratz2005/CommunicationTest/README.md

 pip install -r requirements.txt
 ```

 ### Now you can run the cli_interface.py file and see the results.
-This file has CLI user interface and calls the dataprocessor and transcriptionanalyzer class to return the chunked audio files and a csv containing the sentiment analysis and confidence of each chunk within eahc chunking strategy file
+This file has CLI user interface and calls the dataprocessor and transcriptionanalyzer class to return the chunked audio files and a csv containing the sentiment analysis and confidence of each chunk within each chunking strategy file

 ### Tests
 ### I also implemented basic unit tests for testing the audio, transcription and sentiment using pytests